jakob655/ProcessMiningVisualization_Schuetz_WS2025/docs/algorithms/alpha_miner.md

 # Alpha Miner

-The Alpha Miner is a fundamental process mining algorithm that constructs a process model by analyzing the behavior recorded in event logs.
+The Alpha Miner is a fundamental process mining algorithm that constructs a petri net by analyzing the behavior recorded in event logs.
 It is based on the idea of discovering causal relations, parallel behavior, and choices in the process.

 The algorithm is particularly suitable for well-structured processes, as it assumes that the process is fully observable and recorded without noise.
-It produces a workflow net that models the underlying process.
+It produces a petri net that models the underlying process.

 ---